Pak-Keting/PakKeting-minimal-stm32-environment/README.md

 1. Download and install [CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
 1. Create new project on CubeMX and generate the code, we don't care about the IDE.
 We just here to "yank" `stm32xxx.h`, `startup_stm32xxx.asm`, `system_stm32xx.c`, `STM32XXX.ld`, and `Makefile`.
 More details [here](#14-create-a-project-and-generate-code-on-cubemx).

-Additionally, if you wanted to, you can download [ADDLATER_CubeProgrammer]() and use it.
+Additionally, if you wanted to, you can download [CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) and use it.
 Honestly, jumping from 8-bit AVR MCU, debugging STM32 feel so surreal.
 You can literally access every bits of registers and memory, you can even manually setup and toggle the GPIO pin too!

 ### 1.2.
 Note for Windows
 Install `msys2`, save you some headache later on, since this workflow are heavily depend on linux and gnu tools.
 You'll need to use something like `make`, `gdb`, `openocd`, `libusb (for st-link)`.
 Though except for `make`, you can get the Windows version of these binaries online, it just make a life easier to have all of these tools "centralized" inside `msys2`.